Did you know that West Quoddy Head Lighthouse is the only "candy stripped" red and white lighthouse in the United States?

 Maine Open Lighthouse Day

-West Quoddy Head is part of this event, along with about two dozen others.
+West Quoddy Head is often part of this event, along with about two dozen others.
 It is a unique chance to experience some of the lighthouses not normally open to the public.
 Check the website above for more information.

 West Quoddy Head overlooks Quoddy Narrows, which separates the US from Campobello Island Canada.